gmaravel/F254-2025/README.md

 # F254-2025

-Jupyter notebooks for teaching the "Introduction to Python for Phyisicists" at the University of Crete.
+Jupyter notebooks for teaching the "Introduction to Python for Phyisicists" at the University of Crete (in Greek).